A Complete Guide to Self-Promotion at Work

 2. “My boss is too busy to hear me talk about myself.”

 Isn’t it part of your boss’s job to know what’s happening in the department?
-By keeping him or her informed, by providing the information he or she needs, you are, in fact, doing your job.
-Your very busy boss doesn’t want to pry things out of you: Tell him or her what’s going well, where you might be struggling, and what you need to succeed.
+By keeping them informed, by providing the information they need, you are, in fact, doing your job.
+Your very busy boss doesn’t want to pry things out of you: Tell them what’s going well, where you might be struggling, and what you need to succeed.
 Remember, being able to talk about your own accomplishments and the support you need is an important part of convincing your boss to invest in your development.

 3. “Team players don’t take credit.”